Pullusb/greasepencil-addon/README.md

 ## Straight stroke

-Straighten the stroke between first ans last point, keeping the points proportionally.
+Straighten the stroke between first ans last point, keeping the points proportionally distant from each other.
-You can affect influence in the redo panel.
+You can affect influence in the redo panel (press F9 to pop up the redo panel).
-Influence amount is remembered for next use (You can shift+click on the button to reset to 100% influence)
+Influence amount is remembered for next use (You can shift+click on the button to reset and force the use of 100% influence)

 ## Import textured brush pack

-Download and append online [Grease pencil textured brush pack]((https://cloud.blender.org/p/gallery/5f235cc297f8815e74ffb90b)) made by [pepeland (Daniel Martinez Lara)](https://www.pepe-school-land.com/pepeland)
+Install included [Grease pencil textured brush pack]((https://cloud.blender.org/p/gallery/5f235cc297f8815e74ffb90b)) made by [pepeland (Daniel Martinez Lara)](https://www.pepe-school-land.com/pepeland)
-This is available in the sidebar > Tool > Brushes panel int the brush dropdown menu (where you can reset brush)
+This is available in the sidebar > Tool > Brushes panel in the brush dropdown menu (where you can reset brush)
 /!\ this will be removed once blender official asset manager will be active

 ---